ezEngine/docs/docs/runtime/world/world-overview.md

 ## Custom Components

 A large part of writing your own game, is to write your own components.
-If you need maximum control and performance, you need to write your [components in C++ (TODO)](../../custom-code/cpp/custom-cpp-component.md).
+If you need maximum control and performance, you need to write your [components in C++](../../custom-code/cpp/custom-cpp-component.md).

 You can also write components in [TypeScript (TODO)](../../custom-code/typescript/typescript-overview.md).
 Their functionality is very similar but a bit more limited.
 It is possible to use both and communicate between Typescript and C++ components using [messages](world-messaging.md).